 Some kitchen waste such as sour milk, bad meat, and leftover sauces are not good because they can cause bad odor and infections, and bring rat/fly infestations.
 Charcoal dust and pet waste will be harmful to the plants and soil microbiota.

 All the residential compost products are under the OK category because they can be broken down in less than 90 days.
 Most other biodegradable materials are very complex thus requiring high heat, high levels of pressure, and industrial-grade equipment to be broken down into simple forms.
 Therefore even products labeled as compostable may need special commercial composting.

 Compostable Plates over Plastic Disposables

-Compostable plates are the better cousins of plastic disposables, made from a variety of materials, compostable plates are nontoxic, eco-friendly and biodegradable.
-These single-use serveware are good for many small events and get-togethers.
-They are made from a variety of materials such as bamboo, palm leaf, banana leaves, avocado pits, coconut shells and even coffee grounds.
+Compostable plates are the better cousins of plastic disposables, made from a variety of materials, compostable plates are non-toxic, eco-friendly, and biodegradable.
+This single-use serveware is good for many small events and get-togethers.
+They are made from a variety of materials such as bamboo, palm leaf, banana leaves, avocado pits, coconut shells, and even coffee grounds.
 All of these products are healthier and safer alternatives to regular plastic disposables.

 Coconut Coir Dish Scrubs over Plastic Dish Scrubs

 Coconut Coir is a wunderkind in the plant community, you can use its water, oil, core, shell, and even the coconut fabric or coir.
 This great material can be used to make dish scrubs.
 They are food safe, totally compostable, and even antibacterial!
 So swap out your old plastic dish scrubs and even shoe brushes with this natural fiber.
 The product is easily and abundantly available too.
 So no harm done.